oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Inconsistent Exploitation Date
 <inconsistent-exploitation-date>
-For each First Known Exploitation Dates item, it MUST be tested that the value of `exploitation_date` is earlier than or equal to value of the sibling element `date`.
-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+For each First Known Exploitation Dates item, it SHALL be tested that the value of `exploitation_date` is earlier than or equal to value of the sibling element `date`.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.

 The relevant path for this test is: